leonardoxh/race-control-tv/README.md

 First of all thank you [Groggy](https://github.com/Groggy) the original creator of this project that I forked without you this would never be possible.

 Thanks to all contributors of [f1viewer](https://github.com/SoMuchForSubtlety/f1viewer) for their work on how to use the F1 TV API.

+Thanks to my friend [Thiago Andrade](https://github.com/ttandrade) for the exclusive icons and color guidelines.